Information for Students Who are Enrolled for a Dickinson Degree

 Changes in Course Level

 Certain courses in the languages are offered at several levels.
-Students who find themselves enrolled at an inappropriate level in these courses may change level with the approval of the instructor during an additional period of approximately two and a half weeks.
+Students who find themselves enrolled at an inappropriate level in these courses may change level with the approval of the instructor during an additional period.
 (See college calendar for exact date.)

 A student may attend a course without credit by registering to audit the course.
 The permission of the instructor is required.
 Audit registration occurs during the add/drop period.
 A student who has received credit for a course may retake the same course on an audit basis.
 Students who are enrolled for three or more courses may audit without an additional fee.
 The instructor stipulates the requirements of the course for all auditors early in the semester.
 Courses taken as audits do not appear on a student's transcript unless the instructor authorizes such an entry at the end of the semester.